Nevada still struggling with unemployment claims

 “The Governor’s Office is working closely with DETR to help ensure they have the resources they need to carry out this important work, including funding toward staffing needs and helping bring their technology systems up to date,” the statement said.

-The department could receive $12.8 million towards the contact for its new system if approved by the Interim Finance Committee next week.
+The department could receive $12.8 million toward the contract for its new system if approved by the Interim Finance Committee next week.

 Contact Taylor R. Avery at Tavery@reviewjournal.com.
 Follow her at @travery98 on Twitter.